North Tahoe High School

 North Tahoe High School is a public high school located in the eastern Placer County settlement of Tahoe City, California, on the northern side of Lake Tahoe.
 It is one of two high schools in Tahoe-Truckee Unified School District; its counterpart is Truckee High School in nearby Truckee.

-North Tahoe High competes in the Nevada Interscholastic Activities Association, along with four other similarly isolated California schools including South Tahoe High and Truckee High.
+North Tahoe High competes in the Nevada Interscholastic Activities Association, along with four other similarly isolated California schools, including South Tahoe High and Truckee High.

+Extracurricular activities

+Athletics

+The North Tahoe Lakers participate in NIAA 2A and 3A divisions across fall, winter, and spring athletics, while representing the school in CNISSF competitions for Downhill and Nordic skiing.